Intrauterine Growth Restriction (IUGR)

 - problems with breathing and feeding

-- trouble maintaining body temperature
+- trouble keeping a steady body temperature

 - abnormal blood cell counts